 On the other hand, a registration on the Supplemental Register doesn’t provide those valuable benefits.
 Instead, the owner of a registration on the Supplemental Register would have to prove ownership of the trademark and that the trademark is valid (distinctive) by presenting and authenticating actual evidence.
 Moreover, the owner would have to demonstrate to the satisfaction of the court that there has been sufficient use of the mark in commerce such that the owner has acquired enforceable common law trademark rights in the relevant geographic area.
 As you can imagine, this can be an extremely expensive and time-consuming endeavor that may ultimately be unsuccessful.

 The other major difference regarding Supplemental Register vs. Principal Register is that a Principal Register registration that’s over five years old can only be challenged under very limited circumstances.
-In addition, a mark that has been registered on the Principal Register for over five years can become “incontestable” by filing a Section 15 Declaration of Incontestability.
+In addition, a mark that has been registered on the Principal Register for over five years can become “incontestable” by filing the Section 15 Declaration of Incontestability.
 Conversely, a registration on the Supplemental Register can be challenged at any time on any grounds, and a mark registered on the Supplemental Register can never achieve incontestable status.

-I’m US trademark attorney Morris Turek.
+I’m experienced US trademark attorney Morris Turek.
 If you’re still a little unsure about the differences between the Supplemental Register and the Principal Register and how they might apply to your particular situation, please feel free to contact me for an absolutely free consultation.
 I may be reached via email (firstname.lastname@example.org), by phone at (314) 749-4059, or by sending me a brief message through my contact form (below).
 I look forward to speaking with you soon.